raztronaut/simpleredact/README.md

     -   `Cmd/Ctrl -`: Zoom Out.
     -   `Cmd/Ctrl 0`: Fit to Screen.
     -   `Cmd/Ctrl 1`: Zoom to 100%.

+## Known Issues

+> [!WARNING]
+> **AI Model Performance**: Local AI detection is in beta.
+It requires a compatible browser (Chrome/Edge with WebGPU recommended) and may be slow on legacy hardware.
+Initial model load (approx. 40MB) happens once and is cached.

 ## Tech Stack